-Rare René Gabriel Art Deco Armchair in Beech
+Rare René Gabriel Art Deco Armchair in Grid Canvas Upholstery and Wood

-René Gabriel, armchair, beech, fabric webbing, France, design ca. 1934
+René Gabriel, armchair, beech, canvas webbing, France, design ca. 1934

 A frontrunner of French design, René Gabriel (1899-1950) started his career as an interior decorator during the interbellum in France.
 His extensive career is well documented, due to the discovery of thousands of drawings, kept at l’École nationale supérieure des arts décoratifs where he taught his students.
 It ensures that nowadays we are able to understand the wide versatility in his designs and thoughts on furniture, architecture and interior.
 Gabriel was a designer with a very broad interest in creating everyday objects such as furniture, wallpaper, textile designs, architecture, illustration, and advertising.